PetoLau/Rcourse/README.md

  - Feature engineering and exploratory analysis with ozone and genes leukemia datasets
  - Typical workflow for linear regression task with ozone dataset
     - Linear regression on Boston housing dataset
+ - Typical workflow for logistic regression (classification task) with Titanic dataset

 ## More info